Where to See Christmas Tree Lightings in San Francisco

 San Luis Obispo’s Bubblegum Alley attracts hundreds of thousands of visitors every year, leading to approximately two million pieces of gum left behind on the 70-foot-long walls of the Higuera Street alleyway.
-With important decisions to make—like which color of gum to choose, what gum design to create, and where your creation should be placed—take some time to wander through the unique shops to find the right pieces of gum with which to make your mark.
+With important decisions to make—which color of gum to choose, what gum design to create, and where your creation should be placed—take some time to wander through the area’s unique shops to find the right pieces of gum with which to make your mark.

 Once satiated, head back to your room and settle in for the night at this magical hotel as your first day in San Luis Obispo draws to a close.

 Learn more about our selection criteria and vetting process.